This page gives a rolling update on COVID-19 coronavirus. It will be kept up to date as much as possible.

 There are now confirmed cases of Coronavirus (COVID-19) across Scotland.

-Health services are prepared to deal with the increasing outbreak, and we must play our own part to help prevent further spread by following the latest medical advice.
+Health services are dealing with the outbreak, and we must play our own part to help prevent further spread by following the latest medical advice.

 People have been advised to follow the public health advice for coronavirus, which is continuously updated and can be found on the NHS Inform website.

 Some groups of people are considered to be at extremely high risk of severe illness with COVID-19.
-These people should should strictly follow shielding measures.
+These people should follow the most up to date health advice.

 People falling into this group are those who may be at particular risk due to complex health problems such as:

 Please check the guidance on shielding for more information.